pennmush/pennmush/win32/README.txt

    game/namescnf.dst               game/names.cnf
    game/restrictcnf.dst            game/restrict.cnf

-   For MS VS.NET:
+   For MS VS.NET 2005 and later:
-   win32/msvc.net/pennmush.vcproj  pennmush.vcproj
-   win32/msvc.net/pennmush.sln     pennmush.sln
+   No copying required!

    VS.NET has been configured to copy the .dst files automatically if they do not exist, and the header files each time the project is compiled.
 This